-When the dummy loads had been assembled, their resistances were determined using four wire resistance measurement directly at the PCB's connection points, as seen in ???.
-With this technique, one can neglect the resistance in the cables used for measuring which can have a significant affect when measuring low resistance loads [book:measurment-techniques].
+When the dummy loads had been assembled, their resistances were determined using four wire resistance measurement directly at the PCB's connection points, as seen in ?? .
+With this technique, one can neglect the resistance in the cables used for measuring which can have a significant affect when measuring low resistance loads [?].